Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: Near-field UPA Codebook Design

-For the proposed codebook scheme, the sampling step is only related to the number of antennas and the minimum correlation.
-The larger the number of antennas, the smaller the sampling step.
-However, for the maximum quantization error, the sampling step will increase with its value, and the number of codeword sampling points in a specific space will decrease.
+For the proposed uniform codebook scheme, the number of sampling points is proportional to the number of antennas and minimum quantization correlation.
+And the sampling step will decrease with the increased minimum quantization correlation and the number of antennas.

-When the correlation of UPA channels is regarded as approximately stationary for sampling, the designed codeword accuracy is always lower than the accuracy using other points as reference positions.
-Because under the same sampling interval, the actual minimum correlation of each codeword is more significant than the minimum correlation of the reference position, its quantization accuracy is also more significant than the quantization area of the reference codeword.
-Thus, under this reference ellipsoid, when the quantization error is $c$, the quantization accuracy of the approximately stationary UPA sampling method is the lower bound among all uniform sampling methods.
-The quantization region of the codeword approximated by stationarity is always smaller than or equal to the actual maximum quantization region of the codeword under the minimum quantization correlation $c$.
-Therefore, a single codeword's achievable minimum quantization correlation is always greater than or equal to $c$.

-\begin{example} \rm When the channel correlation is $0.95$, the table below illustrates the number of sampling points for codewords in the 3D space (refer to Table \ref{table2}).
-Notably, the number of codewords in the $\psi$ and $\varphi$ domains consistently exceed the number in the $\rho$ domain.
-Additionally, the number of sampling points in the angular domain is larger than the number of antennas.
-Incorporating oversampling in the angle domain during the design of the UPA codebook can effectively enhance the quantization accuracy of codewords. \end{example}